47ng/fastify-cron/README.md

       cronTime: '0 0 * * *', // Everyday at midnight UTC

       // Note: the callbacks (onTick & onComplete) take the server
-      // as an argument, as opposed to nothing in node-cron's API:
+      // as an argument, as opposed to nothing in the node-cron API:
       onTick: async server => {
         await server.db.runSomeCleanupTask()
       }